top of page

 Final Thought

-Disappointing grades can open the door to some of the most meaningful conversations you’ll have with your child — conversations about effort, perseverance, and self-awareness.
+Disappointing grades can open the door to some of the most meaningful conversations you’ll have with your child.
+These conversations are about effort, perseverance, and self-awareness.

 And that’s a lesson far more valuable than any letter on a report card.